The free splitting complex of a free group II: Loxodromic outer automorphisms: Free splittings and marked graph pairs

-An equivalence class of marked graphs determines an equivalence class of free splittings.
-The same is true for an equivalence class of marked graph pairs.
-The following lemma shows that every free splitting arises from this construction.
+An equivalence class of marked graphs determines an equivalence class of proper free splittings.
+The same is true for an equivalence class of marked graph pairs, and furthermore every free splitting arises in this manner, as shown in the following lemma.